-Paid communications aimed at persuading an audience to buy a product, use a service, change a behavior, or adopt a viewpoint.
+Paid communications aimed at persuading an audience to buy a product, use a service, change a behaviour, or adopt a viewpoint.

 A type of marketing in which a business rewards an affiliate for bringing customers to it.